It’s Just the Latest Case in a String of Dallas Health Care Fraud Investigations

 - Strategically defending you against qui tam lawsuits

 - Passionate and aggressive criminal defense against any health care fraud prosecution

 If you are located outside Texas, we can still help.
-Oberheiden, P.C. is a national reach, federal law health care fraud, defense firm.
+The Criminal Defense Firm is a national reach, federal law health care fraud, defense firm.
 We are a team of former federal prosecutors who handle cases of all sizes, including complex and high-profile cases, all across the country.

 We offer free, confidential consultations.
 To talk with a Dallas health care fraud defense lawyer today, please contact us online or call 866-603-4540.